City Opera Commissions

 City Opera Vancouver, established in 2006, is a professional chamber opera company that specializes in new and unusual work, featuring Canadian themes and artists.
 CHINATOWN is City Opera’s fifth commission, and world premiere, in nine years.

-City Opera Vancouver will conduct a wide series of workshops and community consultations in creation of CHINATOWN.
-To date, 28 meetings have been held with the elders, leaders, historians and people of Chinatown.
+City Opera Vancouver is conducting a wide series of workshops and community consultations in creation of CHINATOWN.
+To date, over 60 meetings have been held with the elders, leaders, historians and people of Chinatown.
 Many more will follow over the next three years.

 The composer will be chosen, in a Juried process, after the first draft libretto is complete.

-CHINATOWN is planned for world premiere in September 2021.
+CHINATOWN is planned for world premiere in September 2021 at The Vancouver Playhouse.

 The Vancouver Foundation has awarded City Opera Vancouver a three-year creation and production grant for its new opera, CHINATOWN.